Top of the pageActionset

 How do I control irritable bowel syndrome with diet?

-Although there is no particular diet to follow, you can manage your irritable bowel syndrome (IBS) by limiting or eliminating foods that may bring on symptoms, particularly diarrhea, gas, and bloating.
+You can manage your irritable bowel syndrome (IBS) by limiting or eliminating foods that may bring on symptoms, particularly diarrhea, constipation, gas, and bloating.
 Make sure you don't stop eating completely from any one food group without talking with a dietitian.
 You need to make sure you are still getting all the nutrients you need.

 Tips for controlling symptoms